-Shared Distribution Group
+Shared Distribution Groups

 Shared distribution groups are private or public distribution groups that are shared across multiple apps in a single organization.
 Shared distribution groups eliminate the need to replicate distribution groups across multiple apps.
 With a few clicks, you can give a shared distribution group access to any combination of apps belonging to a particular organization.

-- On the navigator pane that opens, click People
+- On the navigator pane that opens, click People.

-- On the People page, click the distribution group link to open the shared distribution groups page
+- On the People page, click the distribution group link to open the shared distribution groups page.

-- On the top right corner of the shared distribution groups page, select the blue create new group button.
+- On the top-right corner of the shared distribution groups page, select the blue Create new group button.